tu-os-course/TI2726C-Assignments-2016/src/session_2/assignment.md

 The objective of this assignment is to create a new thread.
 You have to include the POSIX Thread library in order to create a thread in your main function.
-The only thing you have to implement in your main function is the creation of a thread, waiting for the thread to finish and killing the program.
+The only thing you have to implement in your main function is the creation of a thread, waiting for the thread to finish, and killing the process.

 The objectives are:
-- The main function must create a thread, wait until the thread is finished, and finally close the program.
+- The main function must create a thread, wait until the thread is finished, and finally exit
 - Print the thread ID and function name of the thread
 - Create a counter that counts from 1 to 10 and waits 1 second between every two increments

 ### 2.2

 In this assignment you will - just as in assignment 2.1 - create a thread.
-Basically the same main functions can be used.
+Basically the same main function can be used.
 However, instead of using a timer you will use the input/output port of the Raspberry Pi.
 In this assignment you have to use the output function of this port to blink multiple LEDs.

 The objectives are:
-- The main function must create a thread, wait until the thread is finished, and finally close the program.
+- The main function must create a thread, wait until the thread is finished, and finally exit
 - Initialise the LED pins as output
 - Create a certain pattern with the LEDs
 - Close the thread after 20 seconds